The following is a recent Tozen teaching on Bodhidharma’s Teacher, Prajnatara:

 Prajnatara, seeing that the dharma would leave India, advised Bodhidharma to go to China after she died.
 And so, some time after his teacher’s death at the age of 67, Bodhidharma traveled to China and eventually to Shaolin.”

-The following video clip is the “exorcist sequence” Tozen mentions above (notice how at the end the King receives the pure-light (juice) of bodhicitta that results in his ultimate Mind-healing):
+The following link to the film contains the “exorcist sequence” Tozen mentions above (notice how at the end the King receives the pure-light (juice) of bodhicitta that results in his ultimate Mind-healing):